Common NICU tests

 This test usually is done for babies born at or before 30 weeks of gestation or weighing less than 1,500 grams (3 1/3 pounds).
 The eye doctor, also called an opthamologist, will check to see if the blood vessels in the baby's eyes are developing the right way.
 If there are signs of any problems, the doctor will keep checking the baby's eyes on a regular basis to see if the condition is getting better or needs treatment.

-Ultrasound takes a picture of a baby's organs using sound waves, rather than X-rays.
+An ultrasound uses sound waves and a computer screen to show a picture of your baby inside the womb.
 A small hand-held device called a transducer is rubbed back and forth over the area that the doctor wants to see.
 An ultrasound examination is painless and done at the baby's incubator.
 It often is done to determine if a baby has any bleeding in the brain.
 A head ultrasound or “head sonogram” is the routine test to diagnose bleeding in the brain.

 Like blood tests, urine tests can tell a great deal about a baby's overall condition.
 Urine tests can help determine how well the kidneys are functioning, and whether the baby has an infection.